Jalaljalili/Monitoring-Script/README.md

 # Example

 If you want to search for the word "error" in the log file /var/log/syslog, you would replace log_file_path = "/path/to/logfile.log" with log_file_path = "/var/log/syslog", and search_term = "error" would be already set.
-# License

-This script is released under the MIT License.
-Feel free to use, modify, and distribute it as you wish.

 # Host Info Bash Script